 By Florin Bican

-Translator Florin Bican shares his experience of being investigated by Romania’s Securitate for the dangerous predilection of vegetarianism.
+Translator Florin Bican shares his experience of being investigated by Romania’s Securitate for the dangerous practice of vegetarianism.

 When, back in the ’80s, my boss summoned me to her office in order to inform me that Ceausescu’s secret police were after me, I had no idea what my transgression might have been.
 It was even more confusing to find out I’d offended by being a vegetarian.
 That might not sound like much of a felony at a time when meat was so hard to come by that people would queue for a whole night in the hope of getting a pound of gristle in the morning.
 Actually, that was the line of defense my boss had adopted in order to save my butt.
 “So what’s problem?”—she asked the secret police—“You’ve got one less guy queuing for meat.”
 “Sure,” they retorted “but what’s this guy doing when he’s not queuing?”